-- Credit risk;
+- Credit risk:

 - Liquidity risk;

 - Market risk;

-- Exchange rate risk; and
+- Exchange rate risk;

-- Interest rate risk.
+- Interest rate risk, and

+- Country risk.

 1. Credit risk

 The Bank and its Subsidiaries are exposed to credit risk because they are at risk of financial loss as a result of a debtor's failure to pay its obligations on time and in full.
 Exposure to credit risk also arises in the course of lending activities and transactions with counterparties.